dafthack/PassphraseGen/README.md

 Wordlist     -    The input list of words that are to be used within passphrases.
 OutputFile   -    The file to output all the passphrases to.
 TotalLines   -    Use this option to specify a number of lines to randomly select from the wordlist for use within passphrases.
+Threads      -    Use this option to specify a number of threads.
+Uses 10 by default.
+SleepTimer   -    Time to sleep in between checking if a thread has finished or not.
 ```